rukbotto/jekyll-absolute-links/README.md

 # Jekyll Absolute Links

 Absolute link converter for Jekyll sites.
-Crawls the generated HTML files in search of relative links and transform them to absolute links by prepending the site domain.
+Crawls the generated HTML and XML files in search of relative links and transform them to absolute links by prepending the site domain.

 ## Installation